LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 This use case uses the suspending function `withTimeout()` from the coroutines-core library.
 It throws a `TimeoutCancellationException` if the timeout was exceeded.
 You can set the duration of the request in the UI and check the behaviour when the response time is bigger than the timeout.

+General networking timeouts can also be [configured in the okhttp client](https://square.github.io/okhttp/recipes/#timeouts-kt-java).

 [[code](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase5/NetworkRequestWithTimeoutViewModel.kt)]

 ### 6. Retrying network requests